-This classic French Onion Soup in the slow cooker is a game changer.
-Sweet caramelized onions in a rich beef broth topped with a crusty bread crouton and ooey gooey cheese is hard to resist!
+Give this slow cooker French onion soup recipe a try.
+It has caramelized onions in a beef broth topped with a crusty bread and cheese – YUM!

 Slow Cooker French Onion Soup Recipe